obrm/shoes-app-demo/README.md

 ## Code Reusability

-- A single `ManageShoe` component is used for both adding and editing shoes, depending on the presence of `shoeId` in the URL.
+- A single `ManageShoe` component is used for both adding and editing shoes, depending on the presence of `shoeId` in the URL, avoiding the need to use two separate components.

 ## Error Management

-- User-friendly error notifications are shown using the `react-toastify` package.
+- User-friendly error notifications are shown using the [`react-toastify`](https://www.npmjs.com/package/react-toastify) package.
 It's centralized in the App component to handle errors application-wide.

 ## License